istvnurbn/istvnurbn.github.io/content/cv.md

   hidden: true
 ---

-*This page is a near verbatim copy of my [LinkedIn](https://www.linkedin.com/in/istvanurban/) profile.
-Alternatively, you can [download](/files/istvan_urban_cv.pdf) it as a fancy PDF file.*
+*This page is an almost exact copy of my [LinkedIn](https://www.linkedin.com/in/istvanurban/) profile.
+Alternatively, you can [download my resume](/files/istvan_urban_cv.pdf) as a PDF file.*

 <!--more-->

 ## Summary

-I'm a seasoned corporate income tax professional with an established track record in nearly every part of the tax cycle (calculation, accounting, reporting, compliance, and prior year adjustment).
-I have a firm accounting background and dipped my toes in transfer pricing and statutory finances.
+I'm a seasoned corporate tax professional with a proven track record in nearly every part of the tax cycle (calculation, accounting, reporting, compliance, and prior-year adjustments).
+I have a strong accounting background and have dipped my toes in transfer pricing and statutory finance.

 ## Work Experience

+### A2R Statutory and Tax Project Lead

+**Syngenta** • July 2023 – Present

+I lead projects related to statutory accounting, reporting, and tax processes in the EMEA region, where I am responsible for:

+* Support the implementation of new business models, mergers and integrations while adhering to applicable corporate frameworks.
+* Actively seek process improvements and implement corrective actions in consultation with the EAME A2R Head.
+* Ensure automation is prioritized when building business cases to decide if investment in new A2R Statutory and Tax solutions is required.
+* Leverage technology to drive efficient and effective processes and support the team in digital transformation, process improvement and automation.
+* Foster collaboration with other regions to share best practices and drive effective end-to-end finance operations activities.

-### Statutory & Direct Tax Senior
+### Statutory & Direct Tax Senior Accountant

-**Syngenta** • Feb 2021 – Present
+**Syngenta** • February 2021 – June 2023

-My responsibilities cover the below areas related to Syngnenta’s Iberia portfolio’s statutory and corporate tax matters:
+My responsibilities covered the following areas related to Syngenta's Iberia portfolio's statutory and corporate tax matters:

 * Lead and ensure that statutory/tax financial statements are prepared for all entities.
-* Ensure Group Transfer Pricing framework is implemented and followed with country-specific regulations feedback to Group Reporting/Group Tax teams.
+* Ensure the Group Transfer Pricing framework is implemented and followed, providing country-specific regulations feedback to Group Reporting/Group Tax teams.
-* Assure that the statutory changes are reflected in Group Reporting.
+* Ensure that the statutory changes are reflected in Group Reporting.
-* Facilitate external audits and coordinate 3rd party financial service providers.
+* Facilitate external audits and coordinate third-party financial service providers.
-* Continuously monitor emerging internal and external risks and address regulatory changes.
+* Continuously monitor internal and external risks that may arise and address any regulatory changes.

 ### Netherlands Direct Tax and Reporting Junior Manager

-**Diageo** • Jan 2020 – Jan 2021
+**Diageo** • January 2020 – January 2021

-In this role, my responsibilities covered the following areas related to Diageo’s Dutch portfolio’s corporate tax matters:
+n this role, I was responsible for the following areas in relation to the corporate tax matters of Diageo's Dutch portfolio:

-* Preparation of corporate income tax compliance work including fiscal unities.
+* Preparation of corporate tax compliance work, including fiscal unions.
-* Corporate income tax calculation and tax note preparation for the statutory financial statements.
+* Calculation of corporate income tax and preparation of tax notes for the statutory financial statements.
 * Monthly cash tax review and ETR forecast.
-* Arranging tax payments and changes in the preliminary assessment.
+* Arrangement of tax payments and changes in the provisional assessment.
-* Monitoring the overall tax position.
+* Monitor overall tax position.
-* Giving input for the annual operating plan’s tax part.
+* Providing input for the tax portion of the annual operating plan.
 * Group reporting during periodic closing activities.
-* Prepare the prior year adjustment related documentation and calculation for all entities.
+* Prepare documentation and calculations related to prior year adjustments for all entities.
-* Update the FDs on tax-related matters.
+* Updating the FDs on tax-related matters.
-* Support in ad-hoc corporate tax-related inquiries.
+* Assist with ad hoc corporate tax-related inquiries.

 ### Statutory Compliance Supervisor – Corporate Tax

-**Diageo** • Feb 2018 – Dec 2019
+**Diageo** • February 2018 – December 2019

-This position gave me a broader look at the corporate income tax-related compliance work, such as:
+This position gave me a broader view of corporate tax compliance work, such as:

-* Professional review of tax compliance-related materials (CIT calculations, returns, supporting analytics, etc.) prepared by seniors in the team.
+* Professional review of tax compliance-related materials (CIT calculations, returns, supporting analysis, etc.) prepared by senior members of the team.
-* Preparation of the Dutch portfolio’s CIT compliance work.
+* Prepare CIT compliance work for the Dutch portfolio.
-* Being responsible for the allocated entities’ complete CIT compliance process.
+* Responsibility for the entire CIT compliance process of the assigned companies.
-* Review of post-year-end/pre-year-end Transfer Price margin check files; communication of deadlines and tasks to Markets.
+* Review post-year-end/pre-year-end transfer pricing margin check files; communicate deadlines and tasks to markets.
-* Review of the PYA and P10 related materials prepared by seniors.
+* Review PYA and P10-related materials prepared by seniors.
-* Support the tax manager: team and activity allocation; scope expansion projects (organising and holding KTs with Markets and tax advisors, documentation and ensuring a seamless task transition); ensure that all task note files are up to date and professionally accurate; involvement in recruitment.
+* Support the Tax Manager: team and activity allocation; scope expansion projects (organizing and conducting KTs with Markets and tax advisors, documenting and ensuring a seamless transition of tasks); ensuring that all task note files are up to date and technically accurate; assisting with hiring.
-* Support in various compliance-related inquiries (Payment request review, GL reconciliation review).
+* Assist with various compliance-related requests (payment request review, GL reconciliation review).

 ### Direct Tax Accountant

-**AIG** • May 2016 – Dec 2017
+**AIG** • May 2016 – December 2017

-As an EMEA Tax Team member located in the Budapest Accounting Center I was involved in:
+As a member of the EMEA Tax team based in the Budapest Accounting Center, I was involved in:

-* Supporting the quarterly US GAAP reporting and IFRS tax reporting process, including preparing tax provisions, reconciling accounts to tax provision reports, and assisting with the preparation of SOX documentation.
+* Supporting the quarterly US GAAP and IFRS tax reporting process, including preparing tax provisions, reconciling accounts to tax provision reports, and assisting in the preparation of SOX documentation.
-* Assisting the Finance Center with their daily tax activities (technical questions, tax opportunities, compliance, deferred tax, transfer pricing, tax basis balance sheet, tax calculations).
+* Supporting the Finance Center in its day-to-day tax activities (technical issues, tax opportunities, compliance, deferred taxes, transfer pricing, tax balance sheet, and tax calculations).
-* Acting as an intermediary between local finance and regional tax teams.
+* Act as a liaison between local finance and regional tax teams.

 **Achievements:**

-* Successfully transferred all the accounting centre-related tax activities and knowledge to India.
+* Successfully transferred all Finance Center-related tax activities and knowledge to India.

 ### Senior Tax / Forex / Pension Analyst

-**ExxonMobil** • Sep 2014 – May 2016
+**ExxonMobil** • September 2014 – May 2016

-In this role I worked with affiliates from the EMEA region and was responsible for:
+In this role, I worked with subsidiaries in the EMEA region and was responsible for:

-* Executing the Month-, Quarter- and Year-end close processes.
+* Executing the month-end, quarter-end, and year-end closing processes.
-* Calculating Current and Deferred Income Tax provisions as per FAS 109.
+* Calculating current and deferred income tax provisions in accordance with FAS 109.
-* Calculating Net Periodic Pension Costs as per FAS 87 and Pension Liability Adjustments as per FAS 158.
+* Calculation of net periodic pension cost under FAS 87 and pension liability adjustments under FAS 158.
-* Reconciliation of Effective Tax Rates to Statutory Tax Rates.
+* Reconciliation of effective tax rates to statutory tax rates.
-* Analysing Current / Non-Current Deferred Tax balance movements.
+* Analyze movements in current and noncurrent deferred tax balances.
-* Verification of Foreign Exchange revaluation processes in SAP – including analysis of fluctuations.
+* Review of foreign exchange revaluation processes in SAP - including analysis of fluctuations.

 **Achievements:**

-* Introduced the idea of a Wikipedia-like intranet site that contained all EMEA tax-related knowledge, desk manuals, country/reporting unit specifics, and onboarding training.
-I also helped in the initial data fill and site creation on SharePoint.
+* Introduced the idea of a Wikipedia-like intranet site containing all EMEA tax-related knowledge, desk manuals, country/reporting unit specifics, and onboarding training.
+I also helped with the initial data entry and creation of the site on SharePoint.
-* Taken part in the smooth dissolution of a Norwegian retail-oriented entity.
+* Participated in the smooth dissolution of a Norwegian retail-oriented entity.

 ### Accountant

-**Budapest University of Technology and Economics** • Jan 2013 – Sep 2014
+**Budapest University of Technology and Economics** • January 2013 – September 2014

-As a member of the Accounting Group my duties included:
+As a member of the accounting group, my responsibilities included:

-* Issuing foreign currency invoices according to sales contracts at an institutional level.
+* Issuing foreign currency invoices in accordance with sales contracts on an institutional level.
-* Working in a team to prepare the balance sheet and income statement as well as other periodic and ad-hoc reports.
+* Working as part of a team to prepare the balance sheet, income statement, and other periodic and ad hoc reports.
-* Posting general ledger entries of service fees between business units and ones required by my other tasks
+* Posting general ledger entries of service charges between business units and those required by my other responsibilities.
-* Checking and returning supplier and customer account statements.
+* Review and return vendor and customer statements.
-* Making sure business units are aware of any unresolved/unmatched incomes, unsettled invoices, and their VAT implications.
+* Ensure business units are aware of any unresolved/unaligned revenue, outstanding invoices, and their VAT implications.

 **Achievements:**

-* Semi-automated the service fee booking process with the help of the system integrator.
+* Semi-automated the service charge posting process with the help of the system integrator.
-* Streamlined the identification of unresolved/unmatched incomes as well as the preparation of the Intrastat report for the Hungarian Central Statistical Office.
+* Streamlined the identification of unresolved/unmatched income and the preparation of the Intrastat report to the Hungarian Central Statistical Office

 ## Education